 We get it.
 Acronyms can be scary.
 FBI, YOLO, SEC (both the commission and conference) NASDAQ – it's not just a matter of understanding what the letters stand for but the underlying meaning as well.
 From a distance, a special purpose acquisition company (SPAC) probably falls under that category, but, as we're about to demonstrate, SPAC is an acronym that's all bark and no bite.
 Or maybe just a little gnawing but nothing major.

 So give us a few minutes as we explain what a SPAC is, when and why they're used, and dispense a few hands-on insights for good measure.
-Given the recent volatility in the IPO market, as well as a renewed openness towards the concept, SPACs are once again throwing around some serious weight in the marketplace.
+Given the recent volatility in the IPO market, as well as a renewed openness towards the concept, SPACs are once again throwing around some serious weight around Wall Street.
 So bookmark this page and get comfortable because here we go.